gymrek-lab/EnsembleTR/README.md

 | ALS | Number of times each bp difference was seen across all calls |
 | INPUTS | Raw calls |

+Score is calculated by aggregating quality information from calls that are getting merged at each locus.